PlumCantaloupe/circlesxr/README.md

 //return the camera element (from the avatar's point of view, if you want parent things to the camera e.g., adding UIs)) CIRCLES.getMainCameraElement();

+//get reference to the Circles manager entity CIRCLES.getCirclesManagerElement();

+//get reference to the Circles manager component CIRCLES.getCirclesManagerComp();

+//returns reference to held element, or null if no held object on this player/client
+CIRCLES.getPickedUpElement();

+//to get the non-networked id of an elem (queries the 'circles-object-world' component for tehj original "id") CIRCLES.getNonNetworkedID(elem);

 //Example
 //You may also listen to the CIRCLES.READY event on the scene to find out when Circles is ready to manipulate CIRCLES.getCirclesSceneElement().addEventListener(CIRCLES.EVENTS.READY, function() {